 What is CAT Scaled Score ?

 After calculating the raw scores, normalisation of CAT raw score is done.
 This normalisation is done to equalise the scores of the candidates in order to ensure transparency as the students appear in different slots.
 In CAT 2024, the slot 1 paper was comparatively easier than the other 2 slots.
 So in such a case one needs to be fair to all the candidates and therefore normalisation of CAT raw score is needed.
 There is a proper statistical procedure that is used to normalise the CAT raw score and derive the CAT scaled score.
-Further this score is used to calculate the CAT percentile.
+The scaled scores obtained through this process will be further converted into the CAT percentile for shortlisting.

 Also Read : CAT Score Normalisation